Small Covers, infra-solvmanifolds and curvature: Riemannian metrics on small covers and real moment-angle manifolds

 The following geometric problem for small covers should be interesting to study.\nn

 \textbf{Problem-1:} find out all the small covers (or real moment-angle manifolds) which admit Riemannian metrics with positive sectional or Ricci curvature in each dimension.\nn

 It is well known that the only $2$-neighborly simple polytopes in dimension $2$ and $3$ are the $2$-simplex and $3$-simplex.
 So by Corollary~\ref{Cor:Ricci}, the only small covers in dimension $2$ and $3$ that admit Riemannian metrics with positive Ricci curvature are $\R \mathbb{P}^2$ and $\R \mathbb{P}^3$.
 But in dimension $\geq 4$, the answer to Problem-1 is not so clear.
-In particular, it is interesting to see if there exists any small cover which admits a positively curved Riemannian metric but not homeomorphic to a real projective space $\R \mathbb{P}^n$.\nn
+In particular, it would be interesting to see if there exists a small cover that admits a positively curved Riemannian metric but that is not homeomorphic to a real projective space.\nn